CanDemirbuken/DriverHub/Client/DriverHub.Client/README.md

 - Pricing
 - Vehicle images

-The page also provides access to vehicle editing and inline operational actions.
+The page also provides access to vehicle editing and several inline operational actions.

 ---

 ## ✏️ Car Editing

-Vehicle information can be edited through the dedicated Car Edit screen.
+Vehicle master information can be edited through the dedicated Car Edit screen.

-The edit flow:
+The flow is:

 ```text
 Car Detail